-To select a private sector partner to deliver the project components – the Canadian and US Ports of Entry, the bridge and the interchange to Interstate 75 – Windsor-Detroit Bridge Authority (WDBA) is running a rigorous and fair procurement process.
-The procurement process is made of two main stages – the Request for Qualifications and the Request for Proposals.
-WDBA’s procurement process is designed for the WDBA to choose a private-sector partner with the skills, experiences and resources necessary to design, build, finance, operate and maintain the Gordie Howe International Bridge project.
+To select a private sector partner to deliver the project components – the Canadian and US Ports of Entry, the bridge and the interchange to Interstate 75 – Windsor-Detroit Bridge Authority (WDBA) ran a rigorous and fair procurement process.
+The procurement process was made of two main stages – the Request for Qualifications and the Request for Proposals.
+WDBA’s procurement process was designed for WDBA to choose a private-sector partner with the skills, experiences and resources necessary to design, build, finance, operate and maintain the Gordie Howe International Bridge project.

 The purpose of the RFQ is to pre-qualify teams to design, build, finance, operate and maintain the Gordie Howe International Bridge project.
 RFQ submissions were evaluated on the respondents’ demonstrated experience and qualifications to deliver and finance large and complex infrastructure projects.
 Only teams short-listed from this process were invited to respond to a Request for Proposals (RFP).

 During the RFQ phase WDBA held two introductory project meetings – one in Windsor, Ontario and one in Detroit, Michigan – for interested respondents.
 At the meetings, WDBA shared the scope of the requirements outlined in the RFQ.
 View the presentation.

 WDBA also held Industry Days in Windsor and Detroit.
 Industry Days provided an opportunity for potential respondents to meet and network with local, regional and national contractors, suppliers and service providers.
 The Industry Days also provided the opportunity for local businesses to showcase themselves to potential private-sector Proponents on the Gordie Howe International Bridge project.